Franka Potente: 2000s

 In the German-language horror film Anatomy (2000), she starred as a medical student who wins a place at an exclusive Heidelberg medical school, where she uncovers a gruesome conspiracy by a secret Anti-Hippocratic society.
 The film was a box office success in Germany, grossing US$10.5 million domestically, and Variety, in its review for the film, remarked: "Boasting a gutsy performance from sturdy young German star Franka Potente (Run Lola Run), Anatomy is creepy, sometimes gruesome, widescreen fun that pushes all the right buttons.
 Out-performing Scream at the local [box office] and the biggest German pic of the year so far, this is natural latenight/fantasy fest fare that could become a cult item on half-inch and possibly even theatrically".
 Also in 2000, she had the starring role in the romantic drama The Princess and the Warrior, directed by Tykwer, her Run Lola Run director.
 In the film, she portrayed a psychiatric hospital nurse who, after a near-death experience, enters into a relationship with an anguished former soldier (Benno Fürmann, also her co-star in Anatomy) who lapses into criminality.
 The independent film was favorably received by critics; eFilmCritic stated that Potente "proves her versatility as an actress here with a much more subdued character, but is still capable of delivering powerhouse emotional scenes", while the consensus of review-aggregator website Rotten Tomatoes was: "More slow-moving than Run Lola Run, this film nonetheless offers an intriguing storyline about love and fate".
 She received nominations for the European Film Award and the German Film Award for Best Actress.

-Potente's first English-language role was that of an airline stewardess who becomes engaged to cocaine smuggler George Jung in the biographical crime film Blow, alongside Johnny Depp.
+Potente's first English-language role was that of a flight attendant who becomes engaged to cocaine smuggler George Jung in the biographical crime film Blow, alongside Johnny Depp.
 The film received mixed reviews, while it grossed US$83.2 million worldwide.
 She played a film editor in the controversial independent drama Storytelling (2001), with Leo Fitzpatrick and Selma Blair.
 It premiered at the 2001 Cannes Film Festival, and received a limited release in most international markets.
 Potente next found a much wider recognition from audiences for her performance in The Bourne Identity (2002), co-starring Matt Damon.
-In the film, she played a European woman who grows closer to the titular character, a man suffering from extreme memory loss and attempting to discover his true identity amidst a clandestine conspiracy within the Central Intelligence Agency.
+In the film, she played a European woman who grows closer to the title character, a man suffering from extreme memory loss and attempting to discover his true identity amidst a clandestine conspiracy within the Central Intelligence Agency.
 A positive critical reception greeted the film upon its release, and budgeted at US$60 million, it grossed US$214 million globally.
 After her role in the film, she starred in the American films All I Want (2002) and I Love Your Work (2003), and in the German production Blueprint (2003).